Charlotte Alimony Attorneys

-The Charlotte divorce attorneys at Krusch & Sellers, P.A. are dedicated to helping you navigate your divorce.
+The Charlotte divorce attorneys at Krusch Law, PLLC are dedicated to helping you navigate your divorce.
 We understand that this time can be stressful and overwhelming, as there are dozens of decisions you need to make and are unsure of where to turn to.

 factors to consider when calculating alimony and spousal support include:

 - The duration of the marriage

 - Relative earning potential of each party

 Post-separation support and alimony are payable by a “supporting spouse” to a “dependent spouse” and may be payable until remarriage, death, cohabitation or for a specified period of time.
 Whether spousal support will be paid, how much spousal support will be payable and for how long spousal support will be paid are typically contentious issues.